Architectural History of the Renwick Gallery

 The building was designed in 1859 by the distinguished architect James Renwick Jr., who also designed the Smithsonian’s “Castle” and St. Patrick’s Cathedral in New York City.
 Renwick was inspired by the Louvre’s Tuileries addition in Paris and modeled the gallery in the Second Empire style that was then the height of French fashion.
 Renwick’s design featured the distinctive mansard roof and ornamental massing that he saw in France, while incorporating native ears of corn on the façade capitals.
 Over the front door, the words “Dedicated to Art” are inscribed in stone.

 Renwick’s gallery combined the finest European style with an American stamp, prompting Senator Charles Sumner to call it the “American Louvre.”
-It symbolized the nation’s aspirations in the cultural arena that was the hallmark of every great civilization.
+It symbolized the nation’s aspirations in the cultural arena, the hallmark of every great civilization.
 The Renwick Gallery was built originally as a public museum for William Corcoran’s private art collection.
 It is one of the first and most elegant examples of Second Empire architecture in the United States.

 The exterior was completed in 1861, but the Civil War disrupted construction.
 In August of that year, the Quarter Master General’s Corps for the Union Army occupied the building to store records and uniforms, and eventually set up offices for Montgomery C. Meigs and his staff for the duration of the Civil War.
-The building was returned to Corcoran in 1869 and extensive renovations began to complete the interior.
+The building was returned to Corcoran in 1869 and extensive renovations were begun to complete the interior.
 A lavish ball was held on February 20, 1871 to raise money for the long-stalled Washington Monument.
 The event, called “the most magnificent reception ever given in the United States,” was attended by President Ulysses S. Grant and included a special balcony for musicians who were accompanied by live canaries suspended in cages from the ceilings.
 The interior work was completed in 1873 and the building opened to the public as an art gallery in 1874.

 The U.S. Court of Claims was located in the building from 1899 to 1964.
 In 1956, Congress proposed that the building be razed.
-First Lady Jacqueline Kennedy led the campaign in 1962 to save the Renwick Gallery as part of her plan to restore Lafayette Square, and in 1965, S. Dillon Ripley, then secretary of the Smithsonian, met with President Lyndon Johnson to request that the gallery be turned over to the Smithsonian.
+First Lady Jacqueline Kennedy led the campaign in 1962 to save the Renwick Gallery as part of her plan to restore Lafayette Square, and in 1965, S. Dillon Ripley, then secretary of the Smithsonian, met with President Lyndon B. Johnson to request that the gallery be turned over to the Smithsonian.
 The building was transferred to the Smithsonian and returned to its original use “as a gallery of art, crafts, and design.”